PritamSaha234/Amazon-India-Sales-Report/README.md

 - Build stronger partnerships with the couriers who deliver the most successfully.
 - Track day-to-day sales patterns to plan promotions on high-demand days.
 - Explore new ways to increase sales in low-performing categories and locations.
+- Since B2B brings in good sales, create special offers or discounts for bulk buyers.
+- Invest more in marketing and faster delivery in the top states and cities.